yangfangs/physpetools/docs/docs/index.md

-# PhySpeTree: one command line automatically reconstruct phylogenetic tree
+# PhySpeTree: automatically reconstructing phylogenetic species tree

 ## Introduction

-In some filed combine phylogenetic species tree do some prediction are very important. for instance, protein-protein interactions and gene pathway members predictions.
-In this predicted reconstructed a exact species tree is necessary, but the process of reconstructing the species or gene tree is very tedious.
+Combining phylogenetic species tree with some predictions is very important in some filed.
+For instance, protein-protein interactions and the predictions of gene pathway new members.
+In this predictions the exact species tree to be reconstructed is necessary, but the process of reconstructing the species or gene tree is very tedious.

-Here we developing a command line software **PhySpeTree**, which only one command line to reconstruct phylogenetic tree.
-The users only need provide a txt files, witch contain species names only
+Here we developed easy-to-use package named **PhySpeTree** that is convenient to reconstruct species trees by one command line.
-(the species names must be abbreviated names are same with **KEGG database** organisms abbreviations).
-Then automatically reconstruct phylogenetic tree by **PhySpeTree**.
+The advantage is that users only need to input species names and PhySpeTree automatically downloads and analyzes sequences of SSU rRNA or HCP from about 4,000 organisms.

 ## PhySpeTree workflow